ronaldkan/geekout-serverless/README.md

 ### Configure AWS CLI
 1. Install AWS CLI pip module
 2. Connect with AWS Programmatic Access via `aws configure` command and fill up with the details retrieved above.
+3. Test if it is setup properly with `aws sts get-caller-identity`

 ## Getting started with serverless
 1. serverless create --template aws-nodejs --path geekout-serverless